 - Termination of employment (for reasons other than gross misconduct). - Reduction of work hours. - Divorce or legal separation.
 (In the event of divorce or legal separation, a spouse is eligible to keep coverage in this health plan under the employee's group contract.
 This is the case only until the employee is no longer required by law to provide health insurance for the former spouse or the employee or former spouse remarries, whichever comes first.
-The former spouse's eligibility for continued group coverage will start on the date of divorce, even if they continue coverage under the employee's group contract.
+The former spouse's eligibility for continued group coverage will start on the date of divorce, even if he or she continues coverage under the employee's group contract.
 While the former spouse continues coverage under the employee's group contract.
-While the former spouse continues coverage under the employee's group contract.
-While the former spouse continues coverage under the employee's group contract.
-While the former spouse continues and federal law, the former spouse may be eligible to continue group coverage in this health plan under a separate group contract for additional premium.) - Death of the subscriber. - Subscriber's entitlement to Medicare benefits.
+While the former spouse continues coverage under the employee's group contract, there is no additional premium.
+After remarriage, under state and federal law, the former spouse may be eligible to continue group coverage in this health plan under a separate group contract for additional premium.) - Death of the subscriber. - Subscriber's entitlement to Medicare benefits.